-Actions Objective #3 Reduce the input of Recommend that all new commercial and residential development and redevelopment uses sewage treatment systems that reduce or eliminate phosphorous to the greatest extent possible. nutrients into the lake.
-2. Continue to promote the voluntary septic system re-inspection program that the Township of Rideau Lakes introduced in 2007.
-Work with the Township of Rideau Lakes to establish a mandatory sewage systems inspection program, with an associated educational program; and seek funding to provide financial assistance to landowners for repair or upgrades to their systems.
-Support and recognize the farming and logging communities to continue best management practices within the Otter Lake Catchment Basin.5.
+Ad ctions Objective #3 Reduce the input of nutrients into the lake.
+1. Recommend that all new commercial and residential development and redevelopment uses sewage treatment systems that reduce or eliminate phosphorous to the greatest extent possible.

+- 2. Continue to promote the voluntary septic system re-inspection program that the Township of Rideau Lakes introduced in 2007. - 3.
+Work with the Township of Rideau Lakes to establish a mandatory sewage systems inspection program, with an associated educational program; and seek funding to provide financial assistance to landowners for repair or upgrades to their systems. - 4.
+Support and recognize the farming and logging communities to continue best management practices within the Otter Lake Catchment Basin. - 5.
 Promote existing stewardship programs to the lake community to protect and enhance shorelines and protect water quality.